 Our actions resulted in steady and permanent increases in occupancy, improvements in the resident mix with new private residents, better outcomes for residents (personalised care), and ultimately an improved CQC rating.
 Following a period of further trading to embed the improvements and increase profitability to a sustainable level, we marketed the business for sale and achieved a better than expected price as a result of a competitive bidding process.

-Our actions resulted in increased occupancy, improvements in the resident mix, better outcomes for residents, and an improved CQC rating.Steve Williams Restructuring Advisory
+Our actions resulted in increased occupancy, improvements in the resident mix, better outcomes for residents, and an improved CQC rating.Steven Williams Restructuring Advisory